-The ODAR employee may also choose to notify SSA management, especially when the matter involves an SSA or state agency employee, or a contractor paid by SSA.
+The OHO or OARO employee may also choose to notify SSA management, especially when the matter involves an SSA or state agency employee, or a contractor paid by SSA.

 B. Referring Suspected Violations to OIG

-Due to privacy concerns, ODAR employees will not report alleged SSA or state employee or contractor violations electronically by using the Form e8551.
+Due to privacy concerns, OHO and OARO employees will not report alleged SSA or state employee or contractor violations electronically by using the Form e8551.
 Rather, the employee will use one of the methods below.